iMackshun/pokemon-gsc-trade-translator/README.md

 - Modify gameboyAToBEncodedTrainerNames to contain each of the trainers names as they would appear on Gameboy B. Use the Japanese encoding table here [Generation II Character Encoding](https://bulbapedia.bulbagarden.net/wiki/Character_encoding_(Generation_II)) to generate the trainer name you'd like to send to Gameboy B. Order does matter, as each element in gameboyAToBEncodedTrainerNames corresponds to the Trainer IDs within trainerIDList, in that exact order.
 - Modify gameboyBToAEncodedTrainerNames to contain each of the trainers names as they would appear on Gameboy A. Use the English encoding table here [Generation II Character Encoding](https://bulbapedia.bulbagarden.net/wiki/Character_encoding_(Generation_II)) to generate the trainer name you'd like to send to Gameboy A. Order does matter, as each element in gameboyBToAEncodedTrainerNames corresponds to the Trainer IDs within trainerIDList, in that exact order.
 - If you don't modify these variable to match the data on your Gameboys and the Pokemon that are being traded, **THIS WILL NOT WORK**.
+- Get rid of all of the mail attached to your pokemon, as this data is exchanged whenever a trade occurs.
+This program exchanges that data as it without any modification, so it will cause issues if that data gets transferred to the other Gameboy.
+Make sure you DON'T exchange any mail between the two games.

 ## How to Use
 1. Upload pokemon-gsc-trade-translator.ino to the Arduino via the Arduino IDE.
 During this step, make sure that the Gameboys are not connected to the Arduino.